z-vasconcelos/Udacity_FlightSurety/README.md

 *   For this test will be necessary a high number of accounts in ganache
 *   The tests were made using `ganache-cli --accounts=100`

-    OK - Airline Contract Initialization
+    OK - Airline Contract Initialization<br />
-        First airline is registered when contract is deployed.
+        First airline is registered when contract is deployed.<br /><br />
-    OK - Multiparty Consensus
+    OK - Multiparty Consensus<br />
-        Only existing airline may register a new airline until there are at least four airlines registered Registration of fifth and subsequent airlines requires multi-party consensus of 50% of registered airlines OK - Airline Ante
+        Only existing airline may register a new airline until there are at least four airlines registered<br />
+        Registration of fifth and subsequent airlines requires multi-party consensus of 50% of registered airlines<br /><br />
+    OK - Airline Ante<br />
-        Airline can be registered, but does not participate in contract until it submits funding of 10 ether (make sure it is not 10 wei)
+        Airline can be registered, but does not participate in contract until it submits funding of 10 ether (make sure it is not 10 wei)<br />

 ## Passenger
 * Can be partially tested with `truffle test ./test/rubricPassenger.js`

-    OK - Passenger Payment
+    OK - Passenger Payment<br />
-    Passengers may pay up to 1 ether for purchasing flight insurance.
+    Passengers may pay up to 1 ether for purchasing flight insurance.<br /><br />

-    OK - Passenger Repayment
+    OK - Passenger Repayment<br />
-    If flight is delayed due to airline fault, passenger receives credit of 1.5X the amount they paid
+    If flight is delayed due to airline fault, passenger receives credit of 1.5X the amount they paid<br />

 * Needs to be tested a functional test running the dapp

-    OK - Passenger Withdraw
+    OK - Passenger Withdraw<br />
-    Passenger can withdraw any funds owed to them as a result of receiving credit for insurance payout
+    Passenger can withdraw any funds owed to them as a result of receiving credit for insurance payout<br /><br />

-    Review (I am not sure if I got what had to be done here) - Insurance Payouts Insurance payouts are not sent directly to passenger’s wallet
+    Review (I am not sure if I got what had to be done here) - Insurance Payouts<br />
+    Insurance payouts are not sent directly to passenger’s wallet<br />

 # To call functions using truffle console, first set:
     let accounts = await web3.eth.getAccounts()